Estimated reading time: 5 minutes

 I still have a file of notes from former supervisors that are a valued treasure.

 Take an hour out of an afternoon and host a game event.

 A game event can be anything.
 Be creative and plan something special.

-Bring in the board games, puzzles, or Wii tournament is something most employees would enjoy participating in.
+Bring in board games, puzzles, or video game tournaments is something most employees would enjoy participating in.